MaDHouSe79/mh-aimedic/README.md

 - Using this when you have a busy server and your medics can't get to wounded clients in time.

 ## Install
-- Rename the folder to qb-aimedic
-- Make sure all file are in qb-aimedic and not in a folder insite qb-aimedic
+### - MAKE SURE THAT THE FOLDER IS CALLED qb-aimedic
-- Copy this folder qb-aimedic and drop it in the [qb] folder.
+- Drop qb-aimedic in the [qb] folder.
 - Restart your server.
 - Enjoy using my mod